Denotational semantics for guarded dependent type theory: Modelling clock irrelevance using orthogonality

-is an isomorphism. \end{corollary} The proof of Lemma~\ref{lem:fibrations-iff-restrictions-pullback} uses the characterisation of orthogonality in Lemma~\ref{lem:characterization-of-fibrations} together with the characterisation of exponentiation with certain representable functors in Lemma~\ref{lem:A:to:yoneda}.
+is an isomorphism. \end{corollary} The proof of Lemma~\ref{lem:fibrations-iff-restrictions-pullback} uses the characterisation of internal orthogonality in Lemma~\ref{lem:characterization-of-fibrations} together with the characterisation of exponentiation with certain representable functors in Lemma~\ref{lem:A:to:yoneda}.

-The following lemma is proved by a straightforward diagram chase. \begin{lemma} Suppose $\CC$ is cartesian closed and $X \in \CC$ is an object and $p : A \to B$ a morphism.
-Then $p$ is orthogonal to $X$ if and only if
+The following lemma is proved by a straightforward diagram chase. \begin{lemma} Suppose $\CC$ is cartesian closed, $X$ is an object of $\CC$ and $p : A \to B$ a morphism.
+Then $p$ is internally right orthogonal to $X$ if and only if

 is a pullback.
 Here $c_A$ and $c_B$ are exponential transposes of projections $A \times X \to A$ and $B \times X \to B$ and $p^X$ is postcomposition with $p$. \end{lemma}